What does poverty have to do with the plastic pollution problem?

 What is PCX’s end goal?

 Our vision is Zero Plastic Waste in Nature.
 In a perfect world, our work would not exist!
-In the meantime, our goal is for the PCX Plastic Neutral Badge to become a call to action where consumers and brands come together to take a stand for plastic clean-up and reduction for as long as the problem exists.
+In the meantime, our goal is for the PCX Net Zero Plastic Waste (previously Plastic Neutral) Badge to become a call to action where consumers and brands come together to take a stand for plastic clean-up and reduction for as long as the problem exists.

 Who is behind PCX?